Asynchronous approach in the plane: A deterministic polynomial algorithm: Proof of correctness and cost analysis

 We now show that the second property is also satisfied.
-Let $U$ be a list of all the nodes at distance at most $d_1$ from $u$ and ordered in the order of the first visit when executing $\di(d_1)$ from node $u$.
-The same list is considered in the algorithm of Pattern $\bo(\dip, d_1, d_1, \bops)$ for any integers $x$ and $\bops$.
-First of all, there are $2d_1 (d_1 + 1) + 1$ nodes at distance at most $d_1$ from $u$, and thus in $U$.
-Since the distance between $u$ and $v$ is $\dist \leq d_1$, $v$ belongs to $U$.
-Let $j_1$ an integer lower than or equal to $2d_1 (d_1 + 1)$ be its index in $U$.
-According to Procedure $\ite$, the value of the variable $j$ is incremented at each iteration of the loop at Line~\ref{firstLoop} and takes one after another each value lower than or equal to $2d_1 (d_1 + 1)$.
+Let $U$ be a list of all the nodes at distance at most $d_1$ from $v_1$ and ordered in the order of the first visit when executing $\di(d_1)$ from node $v_1$.
+The same list is considered in the algorithm of Pattern $\bo(\dip, d_1, d_1, \bops)$ for any positive integers $\dip$ and $\bops$.
+First of all, there are $2d_1 (d_1 + 1) + 1$ nodes at distance at most $d_1$ from $v_1$, and thus in $U$.
+Since the distance between $v_1$ and $v_2$ is $\dist \leq d_1$, $v_2$ belongs to $U$.
+Denote by $j_1$ its index (between 0 and $2d_1 (d_1 + 1)$) in $U$.
+According to Procedure $\ite$, the value of variable $j$ is incremented at each iteration of the loop at line~\ref{firstLoop} and takes one after another each integer value between 0 and $2d_1 (d_1 + 1)$.
 Consider the iteration when it is equal to $j_1$.
 According to Algorithm $\bo$, the first node from which $a_1$ executes $\di$ and $\fl$ is the node which has index $j_1 + 0 \pmod{2d_1 (d_1 + 1) + 1} = j_1$.
-This node is $v$, which proves that there exists an iteration of the loop at Line~\ref{firstLoop} (and thus of the loop at Line~\ref{secondLoop}) during which the second property is verified too.
-Let us denote by $I$ the iteration of the loop at Line~\ref{secondLoop} which satisfies the two aforementioned properties.
-It is the iteration after the $(1 + (\difbit - 1) (2d_1 (d_1 + 1) + 1) + j_1)$-th synchronization $\rd$.
+This node is $v_2$, which proves that there exists an iteration of the loop at line~\ref{firstLoop} during which the second property is verified too.
+Let us denote it by $I$.
+It is the iteration after the $(1 + (\difbit - 1) (2d_1 (d_1 + 1) + 1) + j_1)$-th synchronization $\rd$ {inside Phase~$d_1$}.

-According to Lemma~\ref{lemmaBitSynchronization}, we know that when an agent finishes executing the $i$-th synchronization $\rd$ inside the second and the third part of any execution of Procedure $\ite(d_1)$ (for any positive integer $i$ lower than or equal to $d_1 (2d_1 (d_1 + 1) + 1) + 1$), the other agent has at least begun the execution of this synchronization $\rd$.
+In view of Lemma~\ref{lemmaBitSynchronization}, we know that when an agent completes its execution of the $i$-th synchronization $\rd$ inside the second and the third part of any execution of Procedure $\ite(d_1)$ (for any positive integer $i$ {less} than or equal to $(d_1 (2d_1 (d_1 + 1) + 1) + 1$), the other agent has at least begun the execution of this synchronization $\rd$.
 Thus, when an agent is the first one which starts executing $I$, it has just finished executing the $(1 + (\difbit - 1) (2d_1 (d_1 + 1) + 1) + j_1)$-th synchronization $\rd$ and the other agent is executing (or finishing executing) the same $\rd$.
-Let us prove that rendezvous occurs before any of the agents starts the $(2 + (\difbit - 1) (2d_1 (d_1 + 1) + 1) + j_1)$-th synchronization $\rd$.
+Let us prove that rendezvous occurs before any of the agents starts the next synchronization $\rd$.